SpaceX Raptor

 Raptor is a family of rocket engines developed and manufactured by SpaceX.
 It is the third rocket engine in history designed with a full-flow staged combustion fuel cycle, and the first such engine to power a vehicle in flight.
 The engine is powered by cryogenic liquid methane and liquid oxygen, a combination known as methalox.

-SpaceX's super-heavy-lift Starship uses Raptor engines in its Super Heavy booster and in the Starship second stage.
+SpaceX's super-heavy-lift rocket Starship uses Raptor engines in its Super Heavy booster and in the Starship second stage.
 Starship missions include lifting payloads to Earth orbit and is also planned for missions to the Moon and Mars.
 The engines are being designed for reuse with little maintenance.

 Design

 Raptor is designed for extreme reliability, aiming to support the airline-level safety required by the point-to-point Earth transportation market.
 Gwynne Shotwell claimed that Raptor would be able to deliver "long life... and more benign turbine environments".